-Appendix 1 - Post Contract Appraisal Form ( (Contra actor)
+Appendix 1 - Post Contract Appraisa l Form (Contra actor)

 Contractor:

 Project:

 Date of Practical Completion:

 Details Go od Satisfactory Poor

 Site organisation

 Head Office organisation

 3. Relationship between client/ contractor

-4. Quality of Workmanship
+Quality of Workmanship

 5. Contractor's compliance with Health

 and Safety standards

-6. Control of sub-contractors

-Yes No Comments
+6. Control of sub-contractors Yes No Comments

-7. Did contractor have any difficulty in
+7. Did contractor have any difficulty in 162 NO Comments

 providing adequate labour or plant?

-8. Did the contractor sub-contract a large
+Did the contractor sub-contract a large

 proportion of the work?

 9. Were the works completed on time,

-taking into account any extensions granted?
+taking into account any extensions

+granted?

 10. Did the contractor complete any

 remedial works without being unduly

 pressed?

 11. Did the contractor make unreasonable

-claims?

-12. Were contractual claims settled
+12. Were contractual claims settled claims?

 satisfactorily?

-13. Were the final accounts settled -
+13. Were the final accounts settled

 satisfactorily?

 14. Did the contractor re-programme or

 reschedule works efficiently where

 problems were encountered or where

 extensions of time were granted?

 15. Would you employ this contractor

 again?

 16. Any further comments

 Signature of Spending Officer:

 Date:

-Appendix 2 - Post Contract Appraisal l Form ( Consu ıltant)

-Consultant:

-Project:

-Date of Practical Completion: ·

-Details Go od Satisfactory Poor

-1. Organisation

-Quality of pre-contract service

-Quality of post contract service

-Financial Control
+Part 4.06.07/24 Undated 26/41/2020

-Co-operation with client/project sponsor

-6. Co-ordination with other consultants, relevant persons and bodies

-· Yes No Comments

-7. Were services generally completed on programme in both pre and post contract stages?
+Appendix 2 - Post Contract Appraisal Form (Consultant) Consultant: \ Project: Date of Practical Completion: Good Details Satisfactory Poor 1.
+Organisation 2.
+Quality of pre-contract service 3.
+Quality of post contract service 4.
+Financial Control 5.
+Co-operation with client/project sponsor 6.
+Co-ordination with other consultants, relevant persons and bodies Yes No Comments 7.
+Were services generally completed on programme in both pre and post contract stages?
 8. If no, were the circumstances outside the consultant's control?
 9. Were any parts of the commission sub-let?
 10. Did the consultancy employ adequate staff of the required quality?
 11. Did the partners supervise the project adequately?
 12. Were any unreasonable claims for additional fees, or requests for extensions to the programme submitted?
 13. Would you engage this consultant again?

-14. Any further comments

-Signature of Spending Officer:
+14. Any further comments Signature of Spending Officer: Date:

-Date: